BananazTechnology/bananaz-pipelines/README.md

  @actions for different projects

 ## Description
+* Head inside `workflows` folder first
 * The `SOFT` file is for running tests / ensuring the project can compile.
 * The `RELEASE` is for building the project and bundling in a Docker Image for distribution.

 Each respective language gets a unique pipeline for all occasions.

-Some projects within the same language have unique requirements, ex the Java [bot-core](https://github.com/BananazTechnology/bot-core) is a local release to GitHub Packages so it does not have any Docker Image building while everything in `java-app` folder does.
+Some projects within the same language have unique requirements, ex the Java [bot-core](https://github.com/BananazTechnology/bot-core) is a local release to GitHub Packages so it does not have any Docker Image building while everything in `workflows/java-app` folder does.

 ## Repo Secrets
 | Secret Name | Secret Description |